danmackinlay/mnmotebook/README.rst

 Settings
 ~~~~~~~~

-There's one additional setting used by this theme, if present:
+There's two additional settings used by this theme, if present:

 ::